wilfriedgrange/gel_analysis/README.md

 # gel_analysis

-Automaticallt determine band intensities on an agarose gel.
+Automatically determine band intensities on an agarose gel.

 For the demo, you may use the attached .txt file, which is a 8 bit file.